 Some of our forms don’t have descriptive labels for form fields.
 Some of our map-based services don’t have an accessible alternative.

-Some annually-updated PDF documents published on the site are a disproportionate burden to make accessible.
-These include school admissions, council tax and benefits documents.
-These will be made accessible upon publication of the 2020 version of the document.
-Licensing documents and documents related to planning applications fail on many criteria.
+Some PDF documents published on the site are a disproportionate burden to make accessible.
+These will be updated with an accessible version in due course.

 Many of our older PDFs and Word documents don’t meet accessibility standards – for example, they may not have been created so they’re accessible to a screen reader.